TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 Typical PID control implemented using C code is of the following form according to Digikey [13]:
 ![alt text](Digikey_PID.png)

 Where the constants are adjusted using control theory or ad hoc methods, the interval is the sampling rate of the microcontroller, and the output for this system is the PWM signal controlling the duty cycle controlling the amount of amps delivered to the coil which controls the temperature of the pipe.
+The PID controller recieves an error signal based on the difference between the actual temperature of the pipe and the user desired temperature of the pipe, and the controller outputs a controller signal that determines the PWM signal delivered to the power subsystem.

 An additional part of this subsystem is the implementation of thermocouple sensors.
-A PID controller operates by trying to reduce the error of output by as much as possible, and thus requires feedback sensors to be able to do that.
+A PID controller operates by trying to reduce the error of output by as much as possible, and thus requires feedback sensors to be able to read error values.
 Thermocouples are used as these sensors to meet customer specs.
 Thermocouples operate by producing a Seebeck voltage in reponse to metals being heated, and this voltage can be measured by an ADC (analog to digital converter) to tell the controller the measured temperature of the part [6].

 Thermocouple Voltage [6]:
 ![alt text](Thermocouple_TI_Image.png)